 Do not miss the Kalevala cupola fresco painted by Akseli Gallen-Kallela at the hall; The most impressive exhibition to me was the Jakkarila Manor drawing-room in 18th-century French Rococo style with fixed furnishing, wall coverings, ceiling paintings, doors, and panels brought to the museum from different locations.
 It has shown the life of the upper class after the Great Northern War.

-Another memorable exhibit to me was the Throne room, where it presents the throne of the Emperors of Finland, brought from Moscow, in the era of the 19th century.
+Another memorable exhibit to me was the Throne room, which presents the throne of the Emperors of Finland, brought from Moscow, in the era of the 19th century.
 At the end of the route, the showrooms showcased the post-war development of Finland in a timeline of decades from the 40s to the 2000s.

 It is not exactly an art museum but a new modern architecture that worth visiting.
 The library opens in 2018 and it took 20 years to build.
 It was a project celebrating Finland’s 100th anniversary, and it’s so much more than a library.
 It also features cafes, band room, classrooms, and video games – just like a multi-function community center.
 The entire space has over 100,000 books, and sofa, and tables for studying.
 It excels in its design with a glass exterios that welcome natural light, and it has the equipment and tools for citizen to work on their DIY products, from garments, 3D printing, lab work, to heavy-duty equipments.
 Here, Oodi truly embrace education and learning from a hands-on experience.